 Caracol is a hidden gem right on the border of Belize — and with none of the crowds of Tikal, the ruins made famous by Star Wars in neighboring Guatemala.
 While it’s not quite as objectively impressive as Tikal, I think Caracol is more charming as you can climb the highest pyramid and see epic views over the whole landscape, including into Guatemala.
 Definitely one of the best points of interest in Belize for history lovers.

 Plus, there are far fewer people visiting Caracol as it’s quite difficult to get to without a tour or renting a 4×4.
+I recommend going on a tour unless you have a group to defray the costs of a rental.
 As a bonus, there are amazing natural pools right outside of Caracol, the Rio On Pools, which most tours will add on at the end of your day — the perfect way to cool off in the heat that often exceeds 90 degrees Fahrenheit!
 It’s definitely one of the places you should visit if you’re planning a trip to Belize (review here).

 6. Order a bucket of Belikins and enjoy the sea